sauerkrausi/neuroLSD/README.md

 ## 🔬 Imaging
 Analysis workflows for calcium imaging and TH-positive neuron quantification.
-- **Calcium/**: Cellpose-SAM–based segmentation (Python) and R Markdown pipelines for ΔF/F signal extraction, trace binarization, and network-level analysis, including a master pipeline for multi-dataset integration.
+- **Calcium**: Cellpose-SAM–based segmentation (Python) and R Markdown pipelines for ΔF/F signal extraction, trace binarization, and network-level analysis, including a master pipeline for multi-dataset integration.
-- **TH/**: R and Python scripts for quantifying TH-positive neurons in iN/iDA cultures.
+- **TH**: R and Python scripts for quantifying TH-positive neurons in iN/iDA cultures.

 See [`imagingREADME.md`](imagingREADME.md) for details on workflow steps, input formats, and outputs.